thunlp/OpenBackdoor/README.md

 <br>
 </p>

-OpenBackdoor is an open-scource toolkit for textual backdoor attack and defense, which enables easy implementation, evaluation, and extension of both attack and defense models.
+OpenBackdoor is an open-scource toolkit for textual backdoor attack and defense.
+The toolkit enables easy implementation, evaluation and extension of both attack and defense models.

 ## Features